coding-clown/budgety/README.md

 # budgety
-A simple app to calculate and analyse the monthly expenses
+A simple app to calculate and analyse the monthly expenses using vanilla javascript